mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 In addition, because of the naming conventions for subroutines in CCPP-compliant physics schemes, we can typically see which scheme, as well as which phase within that scheme, is associated with the listed subroutine, without having to consult any further documentation or source code.
-For example, the ``mp_thompson_run`` subroutine is part of the Thompson Microphysics scheme, specifically the *run* phase of that scheme.
+For example, the ``mp_thompson_run`` subroutine is part of the Thompson microphysics scheme, specifically the *run* phase of that scheme.

 This second example is called using the :term:`SCM` as a host model: